correabuscar/sandbox/README.md

 ## Authors

 Currently almost everything (all functions, files, text) in this repository are made by me @xftroxgpx and I've dedicated this repository to public domain.
+Code taken from elsewhere(such as the rustbook(s)) should either be obvious(due to directory names or the code within) or (if I don't forget) will be prefixed by `src: ` and the url of its origin.

 This readme is originally from: https://github.com/davispuh/CLI-Console/blob/master/README.md